karthikrangasai/anton/docs/source/getting_started.md

 )
 ```

-With `anton`, all the boilerplate can be avoided by using the decorators `yaml_conf` and `toml_conf` that wraps the `dataclasses.dataclass` decorator to provide auto instantiation from YAML and TOML definitions respectively with runtime type checking of values.
+With `anton`, all the boilerplate can be avoided by using the decorators `yaml_conf` and `json_conf` that wraps the `dataclasses.dataclass` decorator to provide auto instantiation from YAML and JSON definitions respectively with runtime type checking of values.
 This helps avoid writing the biolerplate code for loading these definitions.

 ```python
 import anton